rstats-tartu/classes-2019/README.md

-# making-plots-with-ggplot
+# Data visualisation using ggplot2

-Data visualizzzzzation materials
+Data visualization materials of the 'R for reproducible data analysis' course.